ldobbelsteen/docker-wireguard/README.md

 * `--restart always` - Restart the container if it crashes and allow it to restart after a machine reboot.
 * `--cap-add NET_ADMIN` - Give container networking privileges.
 * `--volume /dev/net/tun:/dev/net/tun` - Give container tun driver access.
-* `--volume /path/to/config:/etc/wireguard/wg0.conf` - Standard Wireguard configuration file.
-You can specify multiple ones and with any name (not just `wg0`).
+* `--volume /path/to/config:/config/wg0.conf` - Standard Wireguard configuration file.
+Only a single config file is supported.
 * `--publish 51820:51820/udp` - Open the port on the container.
-This is the default port for Wireguard, but any port can be chosen.
+You should set this to be the same port as in the config file.